20 Easy Ways to Raise Your Student GPA in College

 4. Join or Form a Study Group

-Taking part in a study group is one of the easiest ways to stay on track and raise your GPA.
+Taking part in a study group is one of the best ways to stay on track and raise your GPA.
 Study groups not only make you accountable, they also force you to become more organized and talk about what you have learned.
 If you can't find a study group to join, try forming one yourself.

 5. Study at the Library

 Dorm rooms aren't the best place to study.
 It's way too easy to get distracted by roommates and visitors.
-Your study time will be more productive if you use your school's library or a similar facility.
+Your study time canl be more productive if you use your school's library or a similar facility.
 Every time you enter that building, your mind will shift into work mode and stay there until you decide to leave.

 6. Keep a List of Resources